Read-The-Question/rtq-review/src/pages/md/papers/st-anselms-college--11-plus--maths--2018--sample-paper-3.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Which of the two shapes below has a greater percentage?
+Which of the two shapes below has a greater percentage shaded?
+Explain how you know.

 ![missing image](/papers/missing_image.svg)